ClanCats/Hydrahon/docs/10__SQL_Query_Builder/10_Insert.md

 ## Reset values

-Because values are always appendend you need to be able to reset them at some point.
-For that we have the `resetValues` method.
+Because values are always appended you need to be able to reset them at some point.
+For that, we have the `resetValues` method.

 ```php
 // SQL: insert into `people` (`firstname`, `lastname`) values (Hila, Klein)